yankaincode/vue-field-experience/README.md

 ## Essence
 It's a front-end project made on Vue.js framework with Vue CLI.
-Data Form and Table exchange JSON data with JSON Placeholder API by Asynchronous API calls via Axios HTTP client, using Promises and Error handling.
+Data Form and Table exchange JSON data with [JSON Placeholder API](https://jsonplaceholder.typicode.com/) by Asynchronous API calls via Axios HTTP client, using Promises and Error handling.
-The Data resets only on reload and on closing of the current source.
-It doesn’t use cookies.

 ## Foundation
 The website is based on documentations [for Vue 3](https://vuejs.org/guide/introduction.html) and [for Axios](https://axios-http.com/docs/intro) and inspired by introduction guide ['Vue Tutorial: An Overview and Walkthrough'](https://www.taniarascia.com/getting-started-with-vue/) by Tania Rascia, but went further than guide.